• Skip to primary navigation

 Instructions

-1 piece Lebanese pita bread
+Lebanese pita bread on a baking tray

 Notes

-All cups are loosely filled
+All cups are loosely filled.

 Nutrition